d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 This way, among other benefits, we will not need to write custom serialization routines for every custom layer.

-Now let us implement our own version of the  fully-connected layer.
+Now let us implement our own version of the  fully connected layer.
 Recall that this layer requires two parameters, one to represent the weight and the other for the bias.
 In this implementation, we bake in the ReLU activation as a default.